ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 ### Supported digests

-In Node this submodule uses the native implementation, and supports any digest returned by [`crypto.getHashes`](https://nodejs.org/api/crypto.html#crypto_crypto_gethashes).
+In Node this submodule uses the native implementation and supports any digest returned by [`crypto.getHashes`](https://nodejs.org/api/crypto.html#crypto_crypto_gethashes).

 In the browser, it is tested to support at least `sha256`, the only digest